md-irohas/geoipcli-go/README.md

 Main functions:
-* Search for the geolocation data of IP addresses on downloadable GeoIP databases.
+* Search for the geolocation data of IP addresses from downloadable GeoIP databases.
   * You can pass IP addresses through arguments, stdin, or a file.
 * Flexible output columns.
 * Support of configuration files.